General Pharmaceutical Council: GPhC’s legal powers to set standards relating to pharmacy closures

-Article 7(3) of the Pharmacy Order 2010 does not limit the contents of the standards that the GPhC must set under Article 7(1).

 GPhC Standards for Registered Pharmacies

-The GPhC’s Standards for Registered Pharmacies, in the table below, are relevant to pharmacy closures.
-However, the GPhC does not take action against pharmacies or pharmacy owners, in respect of pharmacy closures.
+The GPhC’s current Standards for Registered Pharmacies, in the table below, are relevant to pharmacy closures.
+Whilst these are the GPhC's current standards, it is not prevented from setting further or alternative standards in order to meet its objectives.

 Regulation of Pharmacists and Pharmacy Technicians

 The GPhC is responsible for the regulation of 61,137 pharmacists and 24,928 pharmacy technicians as at July 2022.

 Confidence in the GPhC

 In 2016/17, the Pharmacists' Defence Association conducted a survey of its members, in which one of the questions asked was "Do you have confidence that the working environments in the pharmacy, set by your main employer, are satisfactorily regulated by the GPhC/PSNI in such a way as to support the safe provision of pharmacy services to patients?".
 Of the 1,492 responses received, 72.7% said "No" or that they were unsure.

+In 2022, during the parliamentary process of examining the Pharmacy (Responsible Pharmacists, Superintendent Pharmacists etc.) Order 2022, comments from the Secondary Legislation Scrutiny Committee were noted which related to professional distrust in the GPhC.
+Baroness Brinton noted of the committee's report: